Hello friends! Haven’t posted anything on here for a while now…not sure if I remember how to do it :D

 - Divide the cold dough into similar pieces and weigh each piece to make sure they are around 55g – 50g will make them a bit smaller in size, 60g a bit bigger – see what works for you

-- I love using pieces of baking paper (brush paper with sunflower oil!) and placing every doughnut ball to each own square before letting it prove!
+- I love using squares of baking paper (brush paper with sunflower oil!) and placing every doughnut ball to each own square before letting it prove!
 This will allow you to easily slide each doughnut straight into hot oil without squishing it!
 They will stay perfectly round every time

 - For proofing make sure the room is really warm or just use proofing setting in your oven – the temperature should be between 25-30C.